How to make money from social media

 However, building up a social media profile and audience to that level takes a serious amount of dedication and effort, something that you probably won't have time for when studying a full-time degree.

-But with brands paying between £40 and £2,000 per Instagram post, depending on the amount of followers you have, there's still ample opportunity to make some spare cash on the weekends.
+But with brands paying between £40 and £2,000 per Instagram post, depending on the number of followers you have, there's still ample opportunity to make some spare cash on the weekends.

 If you do manage to make it big, Instagrammers with over 75,000 followers could be taking home over £100,000 a year!
 That's a crazy amount of money for doing something you already do all the time anyway, right?